WULING

 Empowered by the Global Small Electric Vehicle (GSEV) platform, the Wuling Air ev made its global debut in Jakarta, Indonesia on June 1, 2022, to be CKD-built in right-hand drive, with the international market in mind.
 The car will be sold in more countries around the world in the future.
 300 units supported the mobility needs during the November 2022 G20 Summit in Bali.
 Similarly, 150 cars badged as Chevrolet Spark EV did so during the COP27 UN Climate Change Conference in Cairo, Egypt.
 It is the first EV model that SGMW sells outside of China.
 The 30 kW 4-seater is on the 2010 mm platform of the HongGuang Mini EV Gameboy, and available ranges are 200 or 300 km.
 Models for Indonesia have a black roof and mirrors, while for China only the A and B-pillars are blackened to create a suspended roof effect.

 In China, the 2-seater 30 kW model is on a 1635 mm wheelbase with a curb weight of 818 kg, while the 4-seater on the 2010 mm wheelbase features a 50 kW motor.
 The battery life is 300 km for each model.
 The Chinese name is Qíngkōng (Clear Sky).
-Deliveries in China started in December 2022 (over 2,000), while 3,770 units were delivered in the first half of 2023.
+Deliveries in China started in December 2022 (over 2,000), while 7,600 units were delivered in 2023.
 Indonesia sold 6,000 units in 2022.

 In April 2023, the 30 kW 4-seater Air ev was launched in India as MG Comet EV.
 The models are with or without black roofs.
 The Wuling Air ev was launched in Thailand in July 2023, fully imported from Indonesia.